theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

 > Exercise
 > --------
 >
-> 1) We trimmed our fastq files with Nextera adapters, but other adapters are commonly used.
+> 1) We trimmed our fastq files with TruSeq adapters, but other adapters are commonly used.
 What other adapter files came with Trimmomatic?
+>
 > 2) What is the purpose of adapter sequences?
 >